 Have It Your Way

 When planning your baby's birth, investigate the options and be realistic about your personality and desires.
 Work with your doctor or midwife early on, and check policies of the hospital or birthing center you've selected.
 For example, some may allow only family members in the delivery room, or may have policies against candles or other open flames.
-Be flexible; even the best laid plans can go awry.
-After all, babies have their own ideas about the way things should turn out!
+Be flexible.
+Remember that even the best laid plans can go awry.
+After all, babies have their own ideas about the way things should turn out.

 Women's Health Matters

 American College of Obstetricians and Gynecologists’ Committee on Obstetric Practice.
 Committee opinion no. 679: immersion in water during labor and delivery.
 Obstet Gynecol.
 2016;128(5):e231-e236.

 Comfort measures (nonpharmacologic) during labor.
 EBSCO DynaMed Plus website.
 Available at:

 http://www.dynamed.com/topics/dmp~AN~T114734/Comfort-measures-nonpharmacologic-during-labor.
 Updated August 22, 2016.
 Accessed June 22, 2017.

 Having a doula: Is a doula for me?
 American Pregnancy Association website.
 Available at: